ieco-lab/scariR/vignettes/000_README_vignettes.txt

 v3- creates the v3 of the regional_invaded model in maxent/models.
 In sandbox/vignettes_old
-v4- creates the v4 of the regional_invaded model in maxent/models. reverted to regional background method that uses entire eastern USA background area v5 v6- 2024-08-02- rework of methods and data update- changed validation (testing) region to Ri.Asia training region (see citation)
+v4- creates the v4 of the regional_invaded model in maxent/models. reverted to regional background method that uses entire eastern USA background area v5 v6- 2024-08-02- rework- updated SLF presence data and inclusion of other SSP scenarios- changed validation (testing) region to Ri.Asia training region (see citation)- creates v7 of the regional_invaded model